ocaml/dune/README.md

 Dune itself is fast, has very low overhead, and supports parallel builds on all platforms.
 It has no system dependencies.
-OCaml is all you need to build dune and packages using dune.
+OCaml is all you need to build Dune and packages using Dune.
 You don't need `make` or `bash`, as long as the packages themselves don't use `bash` explicitly.

-In particular, one can install OCaml on Windows with a binary installer and then use only the Windows Console to build dune and packages using dune.
+In particular, one can install OCaml on Windows with a binary installer and then use only the Windows Console to build Dune and packages using Dune.

 Strengths
 ---------

 ### Composable

-Take *n* repositories that use dune and arrange them in any way on the file system.
-The result is still a single repository that dune knows how to build at once.
+Take *n* repositories that use Dune and arrange them in any way on the file system.
+The result is still a single repository that Dune knows how to build at once.

 This make simultaneous development on multiple packages trivial.